-Annex: website terms and conditions
+Annex: draft terms and conditions for your website

 When your digital outputs are ready for publication, you can use or adapt the text below for your terms of use.
-Terms of use tell your users how they can engage with the materials and information you have made available, whether on your website or another platform.
+Terms of use tell your web visitors how they can engage with the information or the materials you have made available, whether on your website or another platform.